DEPTH INTEGRATION

 The work begins weekly.
 For most people, the first six months build safety and trust, establish context, and allow the material to surface at its own pace.
 At six months, we review together.
 Some continue weekly.
 Others move to biweekly.
 The cadence follows the work.

 There is no fixed protocol.
 Sessions are structured around what is present — not a program to move through.
-What remains consistent is the depth of attention and the continuity of the relationship over time.
+What remains consistent is the depth of attention and the continuity of the work over time.

 Psychedelic Preparation, Facilitation, or Integration